YifanShenSZ/coremltools/docs-guides/source/mlmodel-utilities.md

 For example, if you want to compare the weights of a model showing unexpected results with the weights of a model with predictable results, you can use `get_weights_metadata()` to get a list of all the weights with their metadata.
 Use the `weight_threshold` parameter to set which weights are returned.
 A weight is included in the resulting dictionary only if its total number of elements are greater than `weight_threshold`.

 The metadata returned by the utility also offers information about the child ops the weight feeds into.
-The data returned by the API can then be used to customize the optimization of the model via the `ct.optimize.coreml` API.
+The data returned by the API can then be used to customize the optimization of the model via the `ct.optimize.coreml` API -- for details, see [Customizing Ops to Compress](optimizecoreml-api-overview.md#customizing-ops-to-compress).

 ### Using the Metadata

 The  [`get_weights_metadata()`](https://apple.github.io/coremltools/source/coremltools.optimize.coreml.post_training_quantization.html#coremltools.optimize.coreml.get_weights_metadata) utility returns the weights metadata as an ordered dictionary that maps to strings in [CoreMLWeightMetaData](https://apple.github.io/coremltools/source/coremltools.optimize.coreml.post_training_quantization.html#coremltools.optimize.coreml.CoreMLWeightMetaData) and preserves the sequential order of the weights.
-The results are useful when constructing [`cto.coreml.OptimizationConfig`](https://apple.github.io/coremltools/docs-guides/source/optimizecoreml-api-overview.html#customizing-ops-to-compress).
+The results are useful when constructing [`cto.OptimizationConfig`](https://apple.github.io/coremltools/docs-guides/source/optimizecoreml-api-overview.html#customizing-ops-to-compress).

 For example, with the [OptimizationConfig](https://apple.github.io/coremltools/source/coremltools.optimize.coreml.config.html#coremltools.optimize.coreml.OptimizationConfig) class you have fine-grain control over applying different optimization configurations to different weights by directly setting `op_type_configs` and `op_name_configs` or using [`set_op_name`](https://apple.github.io/coremltools/source/coremltools.optimize.coreml.config.html#coremltools.optimize.coreml.OptimizationConfig.set_op_name) and [`set_op_type`](https://apple.github.io/coremltools/source/coremltools.optimize.coreml.config.html#coremltools.optimize.coreml.OptimizationConfig.set_op_type).
 When using [`set_op_name`](https://apple.github.io/coremltools/source/coremltools.optimize.coreml.config.html#coremltools.optimize.coreml.OptimizationConfig.set_op_name), you need to know the name for the `const` op that produces the weight.
 The  `get_weights_metadata()` utility provides the weight name and the corresponding weight numpy data, along with metadata information.